ssmool/PYOCRTRICKZ/README.md

 # PYOCRTRICKZ
-Python OCR Program for general pourposes with EasyOCR.
+Python OCR Program for general pourposes like read texts from image files with EasyOCR.

 Minimum Requeriments: